How to Burn FLV File to DVD on Mac/ Windows

 Click the "Preview" icon button at the bottom right to check if everything goes well.

-The last step, go to "Burn" tab next to the "Preview" icon to open the output setting dialog.
+The last step, go to "Burn" tab next to the "Preview" icon to open the output dialog box.
 This Mac FLV to DVD converter has options to either burn the file directly to DVD or save to hard drive as a "DVD Folder", "DVDMedia" and "ISO File".
 The option to save as a DVD Disc is set as default.
 Then just put the DVD name that you want your DVD to have.

 Please keep in mind that the resolution of FLV flash video files grabbed from YouTube is often 320x420, while DVD frame size is 720x480 or 720x576.
 So the DVD quality may not be excellent.